Changissnz/selfinterest/README.md

 and "anti-individualist", without there being dishonesty.
 Something the individual with their self-interest, dependent on their will, contemplates either rationally or emotively, at least every so often.

+# More on philosophies of self-interest #22

+Human beings can be the most insulting there is.
+There is no way around this statement if considered in the holistic sense.
+For statements that become reasons such as the one two sentences back, the "self" develops behavior in thinking and action based on the experience.
+The host of the "self", upon belief that their siblings have been informing on them to the police to keep them broke and terrorized, has other notions of blood.
+The host of the "self", upon believing that they have been treated like a lab rat for lethal poisons and viruses, places less faith in doctors.
+The host of the "self", after believing that their internet activity has been sold by their own government to foreign political organizations, becomes a Luddite.
+The host of the "self", upon being discovered by their elders that they are seeking independence, gets their belongings confiscated and labeled a handicapped and crippled piece of trash by their welfare system.
+The "self" remains with the host after the host is let down and set back by the collective.
+Perhaps that is the most important merit for the preference of individualism over collectivism.
+What the human being, as a "social creature", does is meddle and inform, at best, if their skills and expertise are not called for.
+It is the experience from human being to human being that produces pathological hate for the human, that is what misanthropy is.
+The collective is not a mechanical system from the start.
+It is not even entirely organic.
+Through the propensities of the appearance of the human being, leanings become careers and institutions.
+Women easy on the eyes aim to become whores for the sons of aristocrats.
+Men of unusual size and strength become icons in big sports.
+These are merely two examples and they focus entirely on the physical appearance, but through them, the reader can very well gather, by recollection of their own experience, how the humanities portray things and what really goes on in socio-economic policy, with appearances, talents, and governance.
+Human beings can also be the most helpless, without institutions backing their wars and deceptions.
+Ultimately, to become upset over another human being's loss is something else outside of the procedures and status, despite what reason for their loss.
+To adhere to a social system that was designed by human beings, but to somehow have issues with the system at specific points in time?